 Montclair State University recommends using the Orientation-Content-Interaction-Assessment (OCIA) model and course template when designing online and hybrid courses.
-Our model and template were guided by the nationally recognized Quality Matters Program (QM) in order to ensure high-quality online/hybrid education.
+Our model and template are guided by the nationally recognized Quality Matters Program (QM) in order to ensure high-quality online/hybrid education.
 This enables faculty and Instructional Designers to work collaboratively to enhance online/hybrid teaching and learning outcomes.
+Please visit our consultation page for more information on how to get started and set up an appointment with an Instructional Designer.

 The OCIA Course Design model supports a social, interaction-embedded approach to course design and development and uses learning modules to structure the course.
-MSU has developed a course template based on this approach, available to faculty when designing online/hybrid courses.
+Montclair State University has developed a course template based on this approach, available to faculty when designing online/hybrid courses.

 OCIA includes four main components: